abs-tudelft/sbd/src/lab1/assignment.md

 - When writing ORC files, multiple files will be created.
 This is fine, because Spark saves each partition separately and for a typical deployment it does so in a distributed manner.
 When a requirement says to write "an ORC file", it is OK if you end up with multiple files.
+- For 0 meter sealevel rise, approximately a million people should move.
+This is obviously not very realistic.
+If you want to see if you can get a more realistic answer, you can do so and put it in the report, might be worth some bonus points.
+But make sure you also show that you did the exercise as written.

 [Netherlands]: http://download.geofabrik.de/europe/netherlands-latest.osm.pbf
 [Geofabrik]: https://geofabrik.de/